 3. Money Matters

 There are times when you absolutely should talk about money like with your spouse or if you are being undervalued at work.
 However, in polite company do not talk about topics related to money.
-Money is a very sensitive topic and is best kept private.
+The emphasis should be on polite company.
+If you are initially meeting or getting to know someone, leave the taboo topics alone.
+However, if you are more familiar with them it’s okay to discuss.

 4. ‘Give Me That’